jie1311/Entain/README.md

-## Entain BE Technical Test
+## Entain BE Technical Test Solution

-This test has been designed to demonstrate your ability and understanding of technologies commonly used at Entain.

-Please treat the services provided as if they would live in a real-world environment.
+This is the solution of Entain BE Technical Test.

 ### Directory Structure

 - `api`: A basic REST gateway, forwarding requests onto service(s).
 - `racing`: A very bare-bones racing service.
+- `sport`: A very bare-bones sport service.

 ```
 entain/